toptensoftware/JsonKit/readme.md

 *Parse* - parses a typed value from the input stream.

-*GetLiteralKind*, *GetLiteralString* and *NextToken* provide ability to read literals without boxing the value.
-Used by the PetaJsonEmit.
+*GetLiteralKind*, *GetLiteralString* and *NextToken* provide ability to read literals without boxing the value into an Object.
+Used by the "Reflection.Emit" type parsers, these are much faster than ReadLiteral, but less convenient to use.

 ### IJsonWriter